wistia/wistia-open-docs/_posts/integrations.md

 title: Integrations
 layout: post
 description: Wistia plays well with lots of 3rd party services.
 See some of the best, and how to use them, in this article.
 post_intro: <p>As we update our embedding processes and APIs, Wistia will get better and better at integrating with other top-notch services.
-On this doc page, we'll do our best to keep track of places where Wistia works out-of-the-box for embedding, and also where deeper integrations have been built</p>
+On this doc page, we'll do our best to keep track of places where Wistia works out-of-the-box for embedding, and also where deeper integrations have been built out by our awesome friends.</p>
 ---

 ## Wordpress